delafu/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 6 steps:
+My pipeline consists of 6 steps:

 * Convert the image to the gray scale
 * Apply a Gaussian Blur filter